deepomicslab/crux/docs/advanced-components.md

     - Now that all its children are available, it **updates all its children** recursively.
 - **Rendering** renders the element tree onto the page via SVG or canvas.

-When re-render is needed, the above two stages will be executed again.
+When re-rendering is needed, the two stages above will be executed again.

 ![Lifetime](lifetime.png)